DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Methodology

-In robotics applications, it is very common to repeatedly solve similar trajectory optimization problems $\mathcal{P}_{y}$ in Eq. \eqref{eq: parameterized optimization}.
-For example, in robot navigation, we often repeatedly solve $\mathcal{P}_{y}$ in the receding horizon fashion with the same objective $J$ and constraints $g, h$, but with different parameters $y$ like obstacles and target positions.
-It has been observed that for such similar optimization problems $\mathcal{P}_{y}$, their solutions $x^*$ often exhibit similar structures \citep{amos2023tutorial, li2023amortized}.
-Thus, the key insight of our framework is to use a diffusion model to approximate the conditional probability distribution of the locally optimal solutions $p(x^* | y)$ for the problem $\mathcal{P}_{y}$ based on offline solved problem instances.
-For the new scenarios where the $y$ value is unseen, our trained diffusion model will be able to predict the trajectory solutions $x^*$ conditioned on $y$.
+It has been observed that for similar trajectory optimization problems $\mathcal{P}_{y}$ in Eq. \eqref{eq: parameterized optimization}, their solutions $x^*$ often exhibit similar structures \citep{amos2023tutorial, li2023amortized}.
+Similar problems are those $\mathcal{P}_{y}$ with the same objective $J$ and constraints $g, h$, but with different parameters $y$.
+Thus, the key insight of \texttt{DiffuSolve} is to use a diffusion model to learn $p(x^* | y)$, the conditional probability distribution of locally optimal solutions based on pre-solved similar problems.
+Then the diffusion model can generalize and predict diverse solutions $\tilde x_{\text{new}}^*$ to new scenarios where the condition $y_{\text{new}}$ value is unseen.
+However, diffusion models inevitably make prediction errors, which can result in constraint violations.
+To address this, we use diffusion samples $\tilde x_{\text{new}}^*$ as initial guesses for the NLP solver, which fine-tunes them to derive the final solutions $x_{\text{new}}^*$, increasing both feasibility and optimality.
+This approach acts like a safety net, enhancing the robustness of the solutions.

-We illustrate our proposed data-driven trajectory optimization framework with diffusion models in Fig. \ref{Fig: general framework}.
-In the offline data generation process, we sample multiple problem instances $\mathcal{P}_{y}$ with various parameter values $y$.
-For each $\mathcal{P}_{y}$ we uniformly sample different initial guesses $x^0$ for the solver $\pi$ to solve to the convergence and collect locally optimal and feasible solutions $x^*$.
-We further filter out those solutions with sub-optimal objective values and use the remaining dataset as the training data.

-In the model training process, we train a diffusion model to sample locally optimal trajectory solutions from $p(x^*| y)$.
-We adopt classifier-free guidance \citep{ho2022classifier} to enhance the effect of the conditional input $y$.
-In our framework, $y$ could contain critical information for the problem $\mathcal{P}_{y}$ such as robot dynamics, initial and target configuration, obstacle layouts, etc.

-During the online testing process, when a new trajectory optimization problem $p(x^*| y)$ is presented with $\textit{a priori}$ unknown $y$, we first use the diffusion model to sample a set of diverse, predicted solutions which might be infeasible due to prediction errors.
-To address this issue, we then use these predictions as initial guesses $x^0$ to warm-start the numerical optimization solver $\pi$.
-Starting from these $x^0$, the solver $\pi$ only requires minor adjustments to derive the final solution $x^*$ and verify their feasibility and optimality.
-This warm-starting approach is fully parallelizable and significantly improves the computational efficiency of the solver $\pi$ compared to starting from scratch.